1967 New York Yankees season

 The 1967 New York Yankees season was the 65th season for the Yankees.
 The team finished ahead of only the Kansas City Athletics (who moved to Oakland after the season ended) in the American League final standings, with a record of 72–90, finishing 20 games behind the Boston Red Sox.
+It was their most losses in a season since losing 94 games in 1913, which was the first season in which the team went by the word Yankees.
 New York was managed by Ralph Houk.
 The Yankees played at Yankee Stadium.